Move over Kim Kardashian; the new wave of influencer marketing is here.

 By that point, the link in her Insta-story or profile would be for a different product thus requiring me to find the shoes from Google search.

-If Nordstrom were just using an affiliate link to track how Schaeffer drove sales, my visit and purchase would not necessarily be linked to her.
+If Nordstrom were just to track how Schaeffer drove sales, my visit and purchase would not necessarily be linked to her.

 Suggestion: Use promo codes and UTM parameters together to encourage visitors to complete their purchase and make it easier to track results even after the influencer campaign has ended. with promo codes.